gerlie-reyes/mvcapi/README.md

 # mvcapi
-Practice mvc rest api without framework
+Practice php by creating mvc RESTful api from scratch.